Maine State Beekeepers Association

 This beginner beekeeping course is designed to provide first and second year beekeepers with essential knowledge and practical skills.
 Topics include bee biology, hive management, equipment, and seasonal care.
 A dedicated session on honeybee pests, diseases, and treatments will be led by Jen Lund, Maine’s State Apiarist.

 Registration is required, and space is limited to 20 students.
+Register

 Lebanon